adityaramesh/ndmath/notes/design_decisions.md

 disambiguator, I made the second set of functions global.
 Examples:
   - `r.start(coord)` is `non-static constexpr`
   - `start<Coord>(r)` is `static constexpr`
-- This still doesn't solve the problem: how do we know whether the return type is `constexpr` or not?
+- This still doesn't solve the following problem: how do we know whether the return type is `constexpr` or not?
-- Instead of making the global accessor functions return integers, I made them return `locations` instead.
-A location has a static variable that indicates whether or not it is constant.
+- Instead of making the global accessor functions return integers, I made them return `coords` instead.
+A `coord` has a static variable that indicates whether or not it is constant.
 - With this framework in place, we can avoid having to double the number of template specializations.
 - Upshot: when designing a `constexpr` interface and `static constexpr` access